1smai1/2nd-Semester-OOP-Project/README.md

 ## Credits

-SETGRAPH Fitness Tracker was developed by [Your Name].
+SETGRAPH Fitness Tracker was developed by Ismail Khan Mohmand and Rayan Hussain.

 ## License